Hi, I am Marius Leckelt

-I hold an MSc in differential/personality psychology and am currently working on my PhD.
+I hold an MSc in differential/personality psychology and am scheduled to defend my PhD in May 2018.
 Broadly speaking, my research focuses on the (social) consequences of personality and the underlying behavioural processes with a special interest in "dark" personality traits such as narcissism, psychopathy, and Machiavellianism.

 Media Coverage & Public Outreach

 My research has been featured in several print and online media outlets.
 I have also given interviews for newspapers and radio stations and done some consultancy work on 'dark pesonality traits'.

 WDR3 Resonanzen Radio interview on the "narcissism epidemic"